18 Amazing THings to do in Bulgaria

 Bansko lies at the foot of the Pirin Mountains and in the summer is an alluring, quiet town with gorgeous mountain scenery.

-The main street of Bansko is pedestrianised and it’s where you’ll find shops, restaurants, bars and most of the accommodation.
+Pirin Street is the main street in Bansko and where you’ll find shops, restaurants, bars and most of the accommodation.

-Lining this pedestrianised street are charismatic, traditionally decorated Mehanas.
-They serve huge portions of Bulgarian cuisine and dinner is usually accompanied by traditional music and dancing.
+Lining this pedestrianised street are charismatic, traditionally decorated mehanas serving huge portions of Bulgarian cuisine often accompanied by traditional music and dancing.

 Some of them are set in beautiful tranquil gardens.

-We’d recommend putting aside a bit of time to meander the Old Town for an insight into what Bansko used to be like.
+Spend some time meandering the Old Town for an insight into what Bansko used to be like.

 The narrow cobbled streets are lined with charming traditional stone buildings that feel like they’ve been frozen in time.
 You’ll feel a world away from anywhere ambling about in the absolute peace and tranquillity that envelopes this area.